aaAbdulkadir/DataPortfolio/DatacampProject/README.md

 # Datacamp Mini Project

-Create a database from a database and following instructions.
+Create a database from a database and following instructions. `main.ipynb` = solution.